 - Is there a ‘right’ answer to Ruba’s problem?

-- Create two scenarios which illustrate the differences between what Professor Jayasuriya calls ‘old’ and ‘new’ racism.
+- Create two scenarios that illustrate the differences between what Professor Jayasuriya calls ‘old’ and ‘new’ racism.
 What has changed?
 What remains the same?

-- Australian government school systems were established under the motto ‘free, secular and compulsory’.
+- Australian government school systems were established under the motto ‘free, secular and compulsory.
 What do you understand by the word ‘secular’?
 What freedom is the concept of secularism designed to protect?
 France has taken a strict line on the secular nature of French schools.
 What are the advantages and disadvantages of a secular school system?
 Would it be better for Ruba to attend an Islamic school?
-Use the Options Diamond routine to sort possible responses.

 - Imagine a conversation between M. Barreau and Professor Jayasuriya.
 (Hint: Reread their articles first.)